Post updated on June 7, 2026.

 1. Cancer Risk (Isobutyl Nitrite)

-Isobutyl nitrite has been identified as a category 2 carcinogen.
-Laboratory studies showed that it can produce nitrosamines, which have been linked to tumor growth.
+Isobutyl nitrite has been classified by the International Agency for Research on Cancer (IARC) as possibly carcinogenic to humans (Group 2B).7 Laboratory studies showed that it can produce nitrosamines, which have been linked to tumor growth.
 These findings led regulators to remove it from consumer use in Europe and other markets.

 Even if the typical user’s exposure is far lower than lab conditions, the science raises valid concern, and Oxymoron will never sell a product that carries a known cancer risk.